 When you wake up feeling a little under the weather, it can be easy to start imagining the worst.
-Even more so with a pandemic raging around the country.
+Even more so amid a pandemic.
 Is the tickle in your throat COVID-19?
 Maybe just seasonal allergies?
-Rather than let your mind race, use the tips below to help differentiate the two illnesses.
+Rather than let your mind race, use these tips to help differentiate the two illnesses.

 Common COVID-19 symptoms, most of which start gradually and get worse:

 Common allergy symptoms, most of which are aggravated when you're outside:

 - Sore throat (if you have a lot of congestion in your sinuses and drainage in the back of your throat)

 Note:The list of symptoms caused by COVID-19 continues to grow as we learn more about the disease, and some of them can overlap with allergy symptoms.
 For example, patients with COVID-19 occasionally experience congestion or a runny nose.
 However, in these cases, they often also have one or more of the most common COVID-19 symptoms listed above (e.g., congestion and a fever or a runny nose and a fever).

 Compare to previous years